 - International travel to support university activity, including research

-Please contact the Office of Compliance if you intend to travel abroad in support of USC activity, or if you intend to transport research materials, software, or data.
+Please contact the Office of Ethics and Compliance if you intend to travel abroad in support of USC activity, or if you intend to transport research materials, software, or data.

 What are some grant/contract clauses to look for that carry export control ramifications?